 - Non-dairy milk.
 Just about any variety that's unflavored and unsweetened will work, the only exception being canned coconut milk.
 Soy milk, almond milk, oat milk and cashew milk will all work.
 Check out my guide to dairy-free milks for more guidance!

-- Coconut oil.
+- Vegetable oil.
 Feel free to substitute your favorite baking oil.
-Vegetable oil, canola oil, or even olive oil will work just fine.
+Melted coconut oil, canola oil, or even olive oil will work just fine.

 - Vanilla extract.